Even floors that look clean can hide germs and bacteria from common spillages, soil debris from outside, pet messes, and several other sources.

 3. You should remember to frequently rinse the mop and wring out to ensure that you do not transfer the dirt to other areas.
 Use a towel to dry the floor or just leave it for some minutes to self-dry.

-4. The grout portions of these tiles are also a major area of concern as most of them are usually porous and thus accumulates dirt and bacteria.
+4. The grout portions of these tiles are also a major area of concern as most of them are usually porous and thus accumulate dirt and bacteria.

 Due to the nature of manufacturing materials, grouts are usually cleaned thoroughly by spraying them with certified grout cleaners and afterward rubbing these surfaces with some hard plastic brush to scrub off and remove the stuck dirt while killing germs.